ChannelizeIO/Channelize-Whiteboard-SDK/README.md

 ### Functions (Only works in Web)

-- Interactive Whiteboard: Using PDF.js For Whiteboard annotations and Agora RTM SDK to reflect white board annotations changes to students.
+- Interactive Whiteboard: Using PDF.js for Whiteboard annotations and Agora RTM SDK to reflect white board annotations changes to students.
 Whiteboard currently provides the following tools:
     1. Pencil
     2. Shapes: Circle, Square, Rectangle, Oval, Line
     3. Text Annotations